ptrd/flupke/readme.md

     ./gradlew -p core uberjar

-To run the sample client, use the provided `flupke.sh` shell script and pass the targer URL as a parameter.
+To run the sample client, use the provided `flupke.sh` shell script and pass the target URL as a parameter.
 You can also run the java command directly:

     java -cp core/build/libs/flupke-*uber.jar:samples/build/libs/flupke-samples*.jar tech.kwik.flupke.sample.Sample <URL>